FeifengWang/DSCVC/README.md

 * Code of DSCVC and compression details of traditional codecs will be presented later.

 # Datasets
 The Screen Content Video Dataset (SCVD) comprises 500 high-definition video clips with a uniform resolution of 1920 × 1080 pixels (Full HD).
-Datasets can be downloaded in [BaiduNetdisk](https://pan.baidu.com/s/1pNKjiR4nIPjYhlXdQ9wN_Q?pwd=T710) and then will be released in [huggingface](https://huggingface.co/datasets/vlv00/SCVD).
+Datasets can be downloaded in [BaiduNetdisk](https://pan.baidu.com/s/1pNKjiR4nIPjYhlXdQ9wN_Q?pwd=T710) and [GoogleDrive](https://drive.google.com/drive/folders/1C6D3-i_ilprkRAFdb3tuFJZSuwlAWZUg?usp=drive_link).

 # Citation
 If you find this work useful for your research, please cite: